Getting Started

 Add the Importer

-component to your frontend will render a button that triggers the import modal when clicked.
+Adding the UseCSVButton component to your frontend will render a button that triggers the import modal when clicked.

 Code example with default button

-import UsecsvButton from "@usecsv/vuejs"
+import UseCSVButton from "@usecsv/vuejs3"

 <template>